 18. The success of the Dior brand has resulted in significant counterfeiting of the CHRISTIAN DIOR Trademarks.
 Consequently, Dior has a worldwide anti-counterfeiting program and regularly investigates suspicious e-commerce stores identified in proactive Internet sweeps and reported by consumers.
-In recent years, Dior has identified many fully interactive e-commerce stores offering Unauthorized Dior Products on online marketplace platforms such as PayPal, Amazon, Alibaba, Temu, Instagram, Pinterest, YouTube, and TikTok, including the e-commerce stores operating under the Seller Aliases.
+In recent years, Dior has identified many fully interactive e-commerce stores offering Unauthorized Dior Products on online marketplace platforms such as PayPal, Amazon, eBay, and Walmart, including the e-commerce stores operating under the Seller Aliases.
 The Seller Aliases target consumers in this Judicial District and throughout the United States.
 According to a to U.S. Customs and Border Protection ("CBP") report, in 2021, CBP made over 27,000 seizures of goods with intellectual property rights ("IPR") violations totaling over \$3.3 billion, an increase of \$2.0 billion from 2020.2 Of the 27,000 in total IPR seizures, over 24,000 came through international mail and express courier services (as opposed to containers), most of which originated from China and Hong Kong.3

 19. Third party service providers like those used by Defendants do not adequately subject new sellers to verification and confirmation of their identities, allowing counterfeiters to "routinely use false or inaccurate names and addresses when registering with these e-commerce platforms."
 Counterfeiters hedge against the risk of being caught and having their websites taken down from an e-commerce platform by preemptively establishing multiple virtual store-fronts.
-Since platforms generally do not require a seller on a third-party marketplace to identify the underlying business entity, counterfeiters can have many different profiles that can appear
+Since platforms generally do not require a seller on a third-party marketplace to identify the underlying business entity, counterfeiters can have many different profiles that can appear unrelated even though they are commonly owned and operated.
+Further, "E-commerce platforms

 2 See Intellectual Property Rights Seizure Statistics, Fiscal Year 2021, U.S. Customs and Border Protection.
+3 Id.